microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
-  -f, --force                      If --out flag is provided with the path to an existing file, overwrites that file -h, --help                       luis:build command help -i, --in=in                      Lu file or folder
+  -f, --force                      If --out flag is provided with the path to an existing file, overwrites that file -h, --help                       luis:build command help -i, --in=in                      (required) Lu file or folder

   -o, --out=out                    Output folder name to write out .dialog and settings files.
 If not specified,
                                    application setting will be output to console

-  --authoringKey=authoringKey      LUIS authoring key
+  --authoringKey=authoringKey      (required) LUIS authoring key.
+Refered to as subscriptionKey in other cli commands.

-  --botName=botName                Bot name
+  --botName=botName                (required) Bot name

   --defaultCulture=defaultCulture  Culture code for the content.
 Infer from .lu if available.
 Defaults to en-us